netdata/netdata/docs/netdata-agent/sizing-netdata-agents/ram-requirements.md

 3. Set the page cache in `netdata.conf` to use 1/3 of the available memory.

 This will allow Netdata queries to have more caches, while leaving plenty of available memory of logs and the operating system.

+In Netdata 2.1 we added the `netdata.conf` option `[db].dbengine use all ram for caches` and `[db].dbengine out of memory protection`.
+Combining these two parameters is probably simpler to get best results:

+- `[db].dbengine out of memory protection` is by default 10% of total system RAM, but not more than 5GiB.
+When the amount of free memory is less than this, Netdata automatically starts releasing memory from its caches to avoid getting out of memory.
+On `systemd-journal` centralization points, set this to the amount of memory to be dedicated for systemd journal.
+- `[db].dbengine use all ram for caches` is by default `no`.
+Set it to `yes` to use all the memory except the memory given above.

+With these settings, netdata will use all the memory available but leave the amount specified for systemd journal.